 “It is the responsibility of the Boston public schools to ensure success for all students in all schools,” McDonough said.
 “We all rise and fall together.”

-Boston’s School Department sent out letters and automated phone calls to parents at Dever and Holland, both in Dorchester, to notify them of the potential takeovers.
+Boston’s School Department sent out letters and automated phone calls to parents at the Dever and the Holland, both in Dorchester, to notify them of the potential takeovers.
 In the coming weeks, state officials will meet with staff and parents at the schools to discuss what the future holds.

 But she said she is willing to accept whatever decision the state makes on a takeover.